 is very popular for individuals who need maximum moisture removal in a versatile and efficient package.
 Of the three units listed here,

 this model will remove more water per day than the rest.
-The size and ability to be reconfigured gives
+The size, durability, and versatility make this model a great basement, crawlspace or attic dehumidifier.

-this basement dehumidifier the ability to function as a crawlspace or attic unit as well.
-Digital controls and a compact size make this an ideal unit
+Digital controls and a compact size make this an ideal unit for most residences.

 ||With all steel construction and an integrated centrifugal pump

-unit for restoration sites, residential and commercial.
-Its compact size and water removal capacity, coupled with its ability to pump water,
+unit for restoration sites, residential and commercial uses.
+Its compact size, rugged construction, and water removal capacity, coupled with its ability to pump water,

 of moisture.
 Though it lacks an hours run meter it is a very economical restoration model.